-

 Range

-Atlantic and Mediterranean, as well as the Indo-West Pacific -
+Atlantic Ocean and Mediterranean, as well as the Indo-West Pacific -

 Habitat

-Between seabed and midwater on the lower continental shelf over sandy bottom
+Between seabeds and midwater on the continental shelf

 Physical Characteristics